Funding and Awards

 - Progress Reports

 - Each student is required to submit a one to two page report on his/her thesis proposal, results and timetable of thesis work by February 1 annually.
 This is a departmental requirement.
-The student is responsible for initiating this report and submitting the report to the Administrative Assistant for review by the Department Head and Graduate Chair.
+The student is responsible for initiating this report and submitting the report to the Graduate Program Coordinator for review by the Department Head and Graduate Chair.

-- In addition, the Faculty of Graduate Studies mandates at least one Progress Report annually, normally in the spring.
+- In addition, the Faculty of Graduate Studies mandates at least one Progress Report annually by June 1st.
 The Advisor is responsible for arranging a meeting of the Advisory Committee with the student and completing the form.
-Committee members and student sign the form and return it to the Administrative Assistant for review by the Department Head and Graduate Chair.
+Committee members and student sign the form and return it to the Graduate Program Coordinator for review by the Department Head and Graduate Chair.
 Failure of an on-campus student to attend the majority of Graduate Seminars annually and give a Seminar annually will be noted on the Progress Report and may have an impact on whether progress is deemed acceptable.

 - Policies and Procedures

-Become familiar with the University of Manitoba web-site and the location of policies and procedures related to your program and your rights and responsibilities as students.
+The Geological Sciences Handbook has mapped out the policies and procedures related to your program, and your rights and responsibilities as students.
 If you are unable to locate the information you need, feel free to contact the Graduate Chair, Nancy Chow or Graduate Program Coordinator.

 - New students, particularly those who do not hold a major external scholarship or bursary, are notified by the Department of a research assistantship upon acceptance.
 It is anticipated, however, that all eligible students will continue to apply for other sources of funding, e.g., Tri-Council awards, University of Manitoba Graduate Fellowships.